-The programme is designed to appeal to graduate students in the Humanities and Social Sciences, particularly those with backgrounds in English, politics, history, journalism, cultural studies and creative writing.
-Previous academic study of or practical experience in the media is not essential, though it would be beneficial.
+The programme is designed to appeal to graduate students in the Humanities and Social Sciences, particularly those with backgrounds in English, politics, history, journalism, cultural studies, and creative writing.
+Previous academic study of or practical experience in areas of the media is beneficial but not essential.
+This would also interest those from other disciplines who want to retrain and have already had some relevant media industry experience.

 Media and Broadcast Production highlights